jdcantrell/goodrobot.net/src/posts/local-dev.md

 </html>
 ```

-This is the page that lets you know your dev domains are working,
+This is the page that lets you know your .dev domains are working,
 but for whatever reason the particular domain you visited is not.

+##Sym link your project folders
-Now if you visit [http://pancakes.dev](http://pancakes.dev) or any other
+If you visit [http://pancakes.dev](http://pancakes.dev) or any other
 .dev domain you should see the error page.
 Here's the final step to
 using this with a project: